InnoQueue/backend/README.md

 - You can read [API documentation](https://documenter.getpostman.com/view/16213957/UVsSP4ER)
 - The backend is hosted on [Heroku](https://innoqueue.herokuapp.com)

+> Features on which we are working on can be found in [issues](https://github.com/InnoQueue/Backend/issues)

 ## 📊 Other repositories
 - README about this project [in this repository](https://github.com/InnoQueue/README)
 - The Flutter project itself is [in this repository](https://github.com/InnoQueue/Mobile)